Following the latest government guidance, our buildings are currently closed.

 All performances in our Together Season will last no longer than 90 minutes and there will be no interval.

 In line with the latest guidance, you’re required to wear a face covering during your visit, including when inside the Crucible auditorium.
 Please bring your own covering with you.
 You’re able to remove this to consume food and drink.
 Our teams on duty will also be wearing face coverings and are there to support you.
+Children aged under 11 are not required to wear face coverings.

 We understand and support anyone who does not wish/is unable to wear a face covering due to a mental, physical or hidden disability.
 We are proud supporters of the Sunflower Lanyard Scheme and have lanyards available should you wish to wear one.